Holt Logo

 In the early twentieth century, Holt Manufacturing became a leading manufacturer of steam traction engines and grain harvesters.
 By 1913, the company had grown to an enormous size, employing more than 1,400 people, and its tractors, known as “Holt tracks,” were internationally recognized.

 In 1915, Holt Manufacturing merged with its competitor, Best Tractor Company, to form Holt Caterpillar.
 This venture became the forerunner of the company we call Caterpillar Inc. today.
-The combined company continued to produce Holt and Best tracked tractors and other Caterpillar equipment until 1925 when it became the Caterpillar Tractor Co. in its entirety.
+The combined company continued to produce Holt and Best tracked tractors and other Caterpillar equipment until 1925, when it became the Caterpillar Tractor Co.

-The influence of Benjamin Holt and his siblings, Charles and William, on the development of agricultural engineering is very great.
-They laid the cornerstone of what later became the international success story of Caterpillar, significantly advancing the technology and practicality of farm equipment.
+Benjamin Holt and his siblings, Charles and William, greatly influenced the development of agricultural engineering.
+They laid the cornerstone of what later became Caterpillar’s international success story, significantly advancing the technology and practicality of farm equipment.

 Meaning and History